-Every member of our presentation team has a personal connection with Pat and the Cronin Family and brings passion and commitment to delivering the Foundation’s message.
+Every member of our presentation team brings their own personal story and perspective to their presentations, as well as passion and commitment to delivering the Foundation’s message.

-The first presenter to join the Foundation in 2019, Ben is much loved by the schools and clubs he attends.
-A surviving victim of a Coward Punch attack, Ben expertly shares stories of victims and perpetrators of violence, and offers students other angles and ways to look at this issue.
-Everyone who is lucky enough to see him present always leaves feeling touched and changed by Ben’s words.
+The first presenter to join the Foundation in 2019, Ben, is much loved by the schools and clubs he attends.
+Ben, a surviving victim of a Coward Punch attack, expertly shares stories of victims and perpetrators of violence and offers students alternative perspectives and approaches to this issue.
+Ben’s words always leave everyone who is fortunate enough to see him present feeling touched and changed.

-Ben has been presenting sessions on violence prevention in high schools and sporting clubs since 2015.
-In that time has delivered over 400 sessions to more than 35,000 young people.
+Ben has been presenting violence prevention workshops in high schools and sports clubs since 2014.
+Over the course of that time, he has delivered over 500 sessions to over 45,000 young people.

-Outside of the Pat Cronin Foundation, Ben works as a facilitator for The Man Cave, delivering emotional intelligence and healthy masculinity workshops for young men in high schools.
-He’s also an avid social footy player and credits his dog Pam for helping him wake up early each morning to take on the day.
+Ben works as a facilitator for The Man Cave outside of the Pat Cronin Foundation, delivering emotional intelligence and healthy masculinity workshops to young men in high schools.
+Ben is father to two beautiful children, Maeve and Peggy.
+He’s also an avid social footy player, and he credits his dog Pam with assisting him in getting up early each morning to face the day.

 John Linn JP

-John is a military veteran with 25 years of Security and Risk Management experience including working as a licensed security consultant and security advisor in Australia, New Zealand and throughout Asia Pacific.
-All that to say, John knows his stuff when it comes to Security and Risk Management and he brings this unique background to his work with the Pat Cronin Foundation.
+John is a military veteran with 25 years of experience in security and risk management, including work as a licenced security consultant and security advisor in Australia, New Zealand, and Asia Pacific.
+All of this to say, John is an expert in security and risk management, and he brings this expert knowledge to his work with the Pat Cronin Foundation.

-In addition to presenting the Be Wise message, John is also able to explore how to identify risks and offers practical ideas and tips on staying safe and preventing violence in the community.
+John not only shares the Be Wise message but also discusses how to spot risks and gives ideas and tips for staying safe and stopping violence in the community.

 Confident, friendly and engaging, Patrick was a close friend of Pat’s who brings his perspective as a young person who lost a mate to violence to the Foundation’s Be Wise awareness presentations for Sporting Clubs and Community Groups.

-A talented footballer who plays for the Eltham Panthers, Patrick has an intimate knowledge of sporting club culture.
+A passionate social footballer who plays for the Eltham Panthers, Patrick has an intimate knowledge of sporting club culture.
 A laid back guy, he also enjoys fishing and hanging out with mates, and he has a degree in Wildlife and Conservation Biology.

 Joining the foundation is an opportunity to extract some positivity out of a tragic event.
 I hope that by sharing my experience and Pat’s story we can make a real difference in the attitudes of people and contribute towards a safer society for everyone.”